alexisbellido/email-template/README.rst

 If you want to run commands and some tests you will need to map volumes, for example, with the frontend.

+Note the use of consistency=cached, which helps with performance on OSX.
+You may still want to run NodeJS commands from the host on development if OSX is too slow.

 .. code-block:: bash

     $ cd react/simon-templar